 Model the garment or outfit constructed for the sewing project.
 Accessories may be purchased or selected from what you currently have.
+There is no junior class at state fair.

-Senior Categories (grades 8-12 of the current school year)
+Senior Categories (grades 8-12 of the current school year) Category Descriptions:

-Category Descriptions:

-School Wear Informal or Casual Wear: A complete outfit of one or two pieces suitable for school,

-- weekend, or casual, informal activities.
-In this category, a complete outfit is defined as a garment or garments that when put together make a complete look such as one- or two-piece dress, or one- or two-piece pant suit, or a combination, such as pants, vest, blouse or shirt. - Dress-Up Wear: This is suitable for special, church, or social occasions, which are not considered to be formal.
+- Informal or Casual Wear: A complete outfit of one or two pieces suitable for school, weekend, or casual, informal activities.
+In this category, a complete outfit is defined as a garment or garments that when put together make a complete look such as one- or two-piece dress, or one- or two-piece pant suit, or a combination, such as pants, vest, blouse or shirt. - Dress-Up: This is suitable for special, church, or social occasions, which are not considered to be formal.
 It may be an outfit of one or more pieces with or without its own costume coat or jacket (lined or unlined).
-This is not an outfit, which would be worn to school, weekend, or casual, informal activities. - Free Choice: These A complete outfit comprised of garments that do not fit in the other classifications.
+This is not an outfit, which would be worn to school, weekend, or casual, informal activities. - Free Choice: A complete outfit comprised of garments that do not fit in the other classifications.
 A complete outfit is defined as a garment or garments that when put together make a complete look such as one- or two-piece dress, or one- or two-piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.
 Individual garment examples include: tennis wear, swim wear, athletic or sportswear, lounge wear, riding habits, historic, dance, theatrical, or international costumes, capes, and unlined coats. - Suit or Coat: The suit consists of two pieces including a skirt or pants and its own lined jacket.
 It is not a dress with jacket, as in "dress-up wear."
-The coat is a separate lined coat for your wardrobe.
-It will be judged separately as a coat with its own accessories. - Separates: Consists of three garments, that must be worn as a coordinated complete outfit.
-In this category, a complete outfit is defined as a garment or garments that when put together make a complete look such as one- or two piece dress, or one- or two piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.
-Each piece should be versatile enough to be worn with other garments in your wardrobe. - Formal Wear: This outfit may be one or more pieces suitable for any formal occasion, such as proms, weddings, and formal evening functions.
+The coat is a separate lined coat.
+It will be judged separately as a coat with its own accessories.

+- Separates: Consists of three garments, that must be worn as a coordinated complete outfit.
+In this category, a complete outfit is defined as a garment or garments that when put together make a complete look--a three-piece combination, such as pants, vest, and blouse or shirt.
+Each piece should be versatile enough to be worn with other garments. - Formal Wear: This outfit may be one or more pieces suitable for any formal occasion, such as proms, weddings, and formal evening functions.